 Employee engagement surveys give employees a voice, enabling them to share their feedback and ideas with leadership, and is a core driver of an individual’s engagement with their job.
 Surveys that are thoughtfully administered and lead to positive changes that are visible to employees create a powerful spirit of unity and ownership among the team that can lead to increased individual engagement, improved productivity, and even inspire innovation.

+1. Keep it relevant.
 An effective employee engagement survey must be relevant to employees – if it ignores the ‘elephant in the room’ problems within the organization, it will have little credibility with the team.

+3. Keep survey frequency in mind.
 Because survey results represent a snapshot in time, to be maximally useful to leadership, they should be administered with enough frequency for leaders to gauge the progress of initiatives and to create data points that can be used to chart trends.
 For companies seeking to achieve a particular outcome, such as improving employee engagement, Engagement Multiplier recommends surveying employees quarterly.

+4. Use a core set of unchanging questions.
 Likewise, to chart progress most accurately over time, there should be a core set of questions that do not change, enabling an apples-to-apples comparison.
 That said, it’s not uncommon for companies to append sets of customized questions to surveys, to capture feedback about a timely event or topic.

 Confidentiality and total anonymity are the most important factors in determining whether or not a survey will be successful and generate candid feedback.
 Employees must be assured of both, which is why a third-party system or partner is often used.